Ram's Eye View

 As an initial step, students interested in forming a new student organization on campus should meet with the assistant director of student involvement and fraternity and sorority life.
 The assistant director (or designee) will review the policies and procedures required for establishing a new group on campus.
 The assistand director is located in 238 Sykes Union.
 Appointments can be made by phone; 610-436-2117.
 If the group is a proposed sports-related club, the assistant director of campus recreation will be invited to participate in the meeting.
-If the group is a proposed new fraternity/sorority, the director of fraternity and sorority life will be invited to participate in the meeting.
+If the group is a proposed new fraternity/sorority, the director of fraternity & sorority life will be invited to participate in the meeting.
 After the meeting founding members of proposed groups should proceed with the following steps:

-1. Secure an adviser for the organization, who must be a full-time faculty member or administrator.
+1. Secure an adviser for the organization, who must be a full-time faculty, administrator or staff member.

 2. Fill out the request to Organize Form online at https://orgsync.com/29326/forms/28740/.
 Download and print the form to acquire the proposed adviser's signature.
 Submit the form to 238 Sykes Union.